smartcontracts/ethereum-book/src/markdown-pages/chapters/03__proof-of-stake/04__lmd-ghost.md

 ---
-path: "/chapters/building-blocks/lmd-ghost"
+path: "/chapters/proof-of-stake/lmd-ghost"
-title: "Fork-Choice: LMD-GHOST"
+title: "LMD GHOST"
 ---

 Whenever we have blockchains, we have **forks**.
 Forks, in a general sense, are points at which multiple blocks reference the same parent.